Find flights

 What to expect flying with Royal Jordanian

-Finally, RJ’s reasonably sized hub at Amman’s Queen Alia International Airport is a welcome relief when compared to behemoths such as Dubai.
+RJ’s reasonably sized hub at Amman’s Queen Alia International Airport is a welcome relief when compared to behemoths such as Dubai.
 It’s not a perfect airport but with some interesting architecture and never overly long walks from one point to another, it is very much acceptable.

 Destinations

 For Europe, it offers the usual suspects such as Rome, Frankfurt and Paris.
 Apart from its service to Heathrow it also flies to Stansted, which could make for a very convenient flight if you’re on that side of London.
+However, the 787 wide-body service to Heathrow’s the clear winner for me, especially when you compare that to BA’s cramped A320 service.

 The fleet

-Finally there’s the Embraer ERJ family of jets (including newer, quieter E2s) which are smaller but offer a comfortable 2×2 configuration (and a properly appealing 1×2 in business class).
+Finally there’s the Embraer E-Jet family (including newer, quieter E2s) which are smaller but offer a comfortable 2×2 configuration (and a properly appealing 1×2 in business class).
 These mostly fly shorter regional routes but can be found on longer sectors up to a couple of hours as well.
 Personally if I can get on an E2 instead of the larger A320 I’ll take the opportunity every time.

 Onboard experience